geraldoramos/graphios/README.md

 Features:

-- Simple API focused on graphQL use case.
+- Simple API focused on GraphQL use case.
 - Auto-pagination (Relay pattern only, such as Github API)
 - Event listener for paginated requests
 - Configurable retries (and retryDelay)